 REMOVE YOUR MOTORCYCLE'S SEAT

 Well, don't feel too bad if you can't even get your motorcycle's seat off.
-I have the same problem !
+I have the same problem!
+When you can't get your seat off to fix your bike your kingdom is filled with darkness and you really do end up gnawing you tongue for pain!
 You would think they would standardize this.
 I guess we should be thankful we don't have to shift on the right anymore.
 Hey, I can say that.
-I put 30,000 miles an an old Norton Atlas twin.
-Anyway, here are a few ways I've found to get seats off.
+I put 30,000 miles on an old Norton Atlas twin.
+Anyway, here are a few ways I've found to get seats off so you can give your tongue a rest.
 I'm sure there are more, new ways that we will find in the future.

 Open tool box, at rear of seat, with key and unhook or unbolt the seat from inside tool box.